Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-3.md

 Similarly, we can use **local fonts** as well.
 First, we must add the font file to our project folder and then import it using the provided structure.

 We can also add the imported font to Tailwind using the `variable` keyword, which lets us apply the font anywhere in our application.

+## Search Engine Optimization

+Whenever we export a `metadata` object from a layout or page file, Next.js automatically includes that metadata inside the `<head>` section of our HTML.
+Search engines read these meta tags to index our content.
+To make our pages SEO-friendly, we should ensure that every page has proper metadata.

+**opengraph** helps when we share our pages on social media platforms.
+It allows us to define properties such as title, description, images, and categories that control how the shared link appears.

+For some pages that use dynamic routes or query parameters, we need to generate metadata dynamically.
+To do this, instead of exporting a `metadata` object, we export an `async function generateMetadata(): Promise<Metadata>`